INTRODUCTION TO CAMEROON LAW ON TAX OFFENCES

 - Action for damages for negligence: It must be commenced within 3 (three) years of its occurrence

 - Action for damages for slander: It must be commenced within 3 (three) years of its occurrence.

 - Actions for recovery of land (Individual): It must be commenced within 12 (twelve) years.

 Legal principles are not always inflexible.
 Sometimes they admit to certain exceptions.
-The Law of Limitation of action recognizes some exception, thus where there has been a continuance of the damage, a fresh cause of action arises from time to time as often as damage is caused…”
+The statute of limitation period for tax offense in Cameroon recognizes some exception, thus where there has been a continuance of the damage, a fresh cause of action arises from time to time as often as damage is caused…”

 The most common exceptional action that can result in an extension of the statute of limitation periods are: